After You're Accepted - Transfer

 100 Campus Center

-To check which transcript(s) or other items you need to submit, log in to csumb.edu dashboard and the list of required items is on your dashboard.
+To check which transcript(s) or other items you need to submit, log into your CSUMB.edu dashboard and the list of required items is on your dashboard.

-The first step to federal and state financial aid is to fill out the free Application for Federal Student Aid (FAFSA).
+The first step to federal and state financial aid is to fill out the Free Application for Federal Student Aid (FAFSA).
 You can apply online at fafsa.ed.gov.
-Certain students who are not eligible for the FAFSA may be eligible for the California DREAM Actt.
-The priority deadline for financial aid is March 2, 2015.
+Certain students who are not eligible for the FAFSA may be eligible for the California DREAM Act.

 Did you know that regardless of financial status or GPA, you may still be eligible for different scholarships?
 Use free websites such as Fastweb.com to search listings of scholarships you can apply for.